Upper East Side Employment Attorney | Upper East Side Business Litigation Attorney

 - Domestic violence victim status

-So, too, New York City law prohibits employers with four or more employees from firing or refusing to hire an individual, and from discriminating against an individual in compensation or in the terms and conditions of employment, because of the individual’s actual or perceived:
+Manhattan law also prohibits employers with four or more employees from firing or refusing to hire an individual, and from discriminating against an individual in compensation or the terms and conditions of employment, because of the individual’s actual or perceived:

 - National origin

 - Partnership status

 - Citizenship status

 If an employee has brought an employment discrimination claim against your company, contact an Upper East Side employment attorney as soon as possible.

 Federal law prohibits discrimination against employees to interfere with their attainment of rights under an employee benefit (pension or health and welfare) plan.
 Disputes involving self-funded employee benefit plans are governed by state contract laws.

 If your company offers benefits to employees and a legal issue arises, contact the Manhattan business litigation attorneys at the Law Offices of David S. Rich, LLC.